Goliath Season 3: A Means to an End

 Amazon Studios

-The resulting hallucinations lead us to an auditorium full of hundreds of spangly-clad Dennis Quaids (as Wade Blackwood) each serenading his on-screen sister Diana (Amy Brenneman) who looks down adoringly at him from the balcony.
+Pumped full of drugs, the resulting hallucinations lead us to an auditorium full of hundreds of spangly-clad Dennis Quaids (as Wade Blackwood) each serenading his on-screen sister Diana (played by Amy Brenneman) who looks down adoringly at him from the balcony.

-More trippiness is experienced by another of the big four corporate farmers, Roy Wheeler (Beau Bridges) who is Wade and Diana’s uncle, who we see taking part in a Regency-styled dance presided over by Billy Bob Thornton looking not unlike Adam Ant.
+More trippiness as another of the big four corporate farmers, Wade and Diana’s uncle Roy Wheeler (Beau Bridges), takes part in a Regency-styled dance routine presided over by Billy Bob Thornton looking not unlike Adam Ant in his Prince Charming heyday.

-It’s all too much for Wheeler whose heart gives out before the end of the dance.
+But ridicule is something to be scared of for Roy Wheeler, whose heart gives out before the end of the ceremony.
 And it was also almost too much for me as I became disheartened at the Twin Peaks-styled direction that Season 3 seemed to be taking, but I didn’t lose hope.

 Goliath Season 3: The Weird and the Wonderful.
 The goat outside the elevator.